Saxophone & Flute Instruction

 ● Learning Compositions ● Improvisation Techniques

-Specialized instruction for adult students designed for stress-free lessons made interesting for work at own pace learning
+Specialized instruction designed for stress-free lessons made interesting for work at own pace learning.

 Jazz ● Classical ● Pop ● Rock ● Blues

-Available in Greater Miami area (Dade, Broward & Palm Beach Counties) for private saxophone and flute lessons, clinics, master classes, workshops and performances with groups or school bands, contact Arthur Barron at 305-794-2845.
+Available in Greater Miami area (Dade, Broward & Palm Beach Counties) for group saxophone and flute lessons, clinics, master classes, workshops and performances with groups or school bands.

 Saxophone Instruction: Miami Dade College SCE, Kendall, FL